 - People are living longer, which will mean more time spent in retirement.

-- Half of people under the age of 50 have no money saved for retirement, according to the U.S. Government Accountability Office.
+- As recently as 2016, half of people under the age of 50 had no money saved for retirement, according to the U.S. Government Accountability Office.

 - For many people, saving for retirement only becomes a high priority when they turn 50.

 When you think about it, the numbers are staggering.

 While recently there has been a slight decrease in overall life expectancy due to increases in drug use, suicide, and liver disease,1 the big picture reveals an eye-popping trend.
 Someone born in the United States in 2017 has a life expectancy of 78.6 years.2 About 100 years ago, that figure was 56.4.3 That’s an increase of 39.4%.
 If this pace continues, the average life expectancy for someone born in 2117 will be more than 109 years.

 We’re dealing with something new here.
 It’s not just that lifespans are getting longer, they’re getting much longer.
 A few generations ago, a senior citizen was someone who reached the ripe old age of 50.
 It seems nowadays 70 is the new 50.
 What’s more, retirement years should be someone’s best years, and today, one in every three 65-year-olds will live past 90; one out of seven past 95.4 Retirement could last a very long time.

 What does all of this mean for your clients financially?
 What are the opportunities for you?
 More than ever, it’s important to realize longevity doesn’t just mean adding more years to their lives, it’s about adding more life to their years.
 It’s about asking the right questions, and appealing to their hopes — not their fears — for their families and futures.

 Here are some suggestions to get started.